mabruzzo/cholla-vis/README.md

 ### fluxes

+The **analysis-scripts/fluxes.py** script is used to plot flux-data.
+The input data for the script includes:
+- "z_fluxes" and "r_fluxes" processed data
+- "SNe-rate-data" processed data

+We go into detail about how to generate the input data down below.

-the **figures/fluxes** directory was all created by **analysis-scripts/fluxes.py**.
-These show outflow rates from various simulations.
+the **figures/fluxes** directory was all created by These show outflow rates from various simulations.
 - the **figures/fluxes/cmp_** shows loading factors
 - the **figures/fluxes/deriv_** shows the values written in terms of $`\odot{M}`$, $`\odot{p}`$, and `$\odot{E}`$
 - the **figures/fluxes/fluxvals_** show the absolute flux values